 Once you start locating events, the location program HYP will look for an input file with station coordinates, location parameters and crustal model.
 This file is located in the DAT directory and called STATION0.HYP.
 To edit the file, move to the DAT directory by using command DA and edit the file.
 For more information about this file, see section 7.
 If you want to keep the original file for test purposes, first copy it to a file with another name.

-When plotting epicenters (command EPIMAP) input files with map-contours for the EPIMAP program are used (type *.MAP).
+When plotting epicenters (command MAP (no questions) or EPIMAP (user sepcify)) input files with map-contours for the EPIMAP program are used (type *.MAP).
 These files are also located in the DAT directory.
 If you want to use more detailed map contours, you must get hold of your own data and put them into file called e.g. MYMAP.MAP.
-In the DAT directory there are two sets of contours: WORLD.MAP and EUROPE.MAP, a more detailed European map than found in WORLD.MAP.
-Detailed map files in SEISAN format for the whole world is found at the SEISAN ftp site and the SEISAN CD.
+In the DAT directory there are three sets of contours: WORLD.MAP (high resolution) WORLD_LOW.MAP (low resolution) and EUROPE.MAP .
+Detailed map files in SEISAN format for the whole world is found at the SEISAN web site.

 The plotting program MULPLT can use a default file for those stations, which are to be routinely plotted, as well as other default information.
 This is defined in MULPLT.DEF in DAT, see example file.
 MULPLT.DEF also defines which keys are assigned to which phases and what character is used for the mouse.
 An example is given in DAT, see also example in 8.